Written by Ronald Poon

 1. Speed

 We believe in speed.
-8 hours is more than enough if you are intentional with your time.
-Our sprints are segmented into time-boxed sections so that participants stay on track, and are focused and motivated throughout the sprint.
+Eight hours is more than sufficient if you are intentional with your time.
+Our sprints are segmented into time-boxed sections to keep participants on track, focused, and motivated.

-We curate all the materials beforehand (such as customer feedback forms and workstream briefs) so that more time can be spent on actually generating new solutions and analyzing the core problems.
+We curate all materials beforehand, such as customer feedback forms and workstream briefs, so that more time can be spent on generating new solutions and analyzing core problems.

-By the end of the 8 hours, participants will have a clear understanding of the core challenges (as things currently stand), a bunch of employee-generated strategies on how these problems could be solved, and a compelling strategy or idea proposal on what direction the overall team should take for that particular workstream.
+By the end of the 8 hours, participants will have a clear understanding of the core challenges, employee-generated strategies for solving these problems, and a compelling strategy or idea proposal for the overall team's direction.

 2. The creative energy of being in-person

-There is a creative energy that is simply unrivalled and unmatched when working in person.
-As a remote-first company (over the past five years), we know just how powerful, time-efficient and effective online work can be!
+There's an unrivaled creative energy when working in person.
+As a remote-first company for the past five years, we understand the power, efficiency, and effectiveness of online work.

-But there are times when our goals and objectives can only be achieved through in-person collaboration.
-Strategic planning is definitely one of those instances!
+However, there are instances when our goals and objectives can only be achieved through in-person collaboration.
+Strategic planning is one such instance.

-We have seen greater buy-in, engagement and interest from senior leaders (as well as newly onboarded team members) when running strategy sprints in person.
+We've observed greater buy-in, engagement, and interest from senior leaders and newly onboarded team members when running strategy sprints in person.

-There is a certain feel, camaraderie and connection that simply cannot be replicated through an online sprint.
-We highly encourage all our clients to run their idea sprints in person, or at least hybrid (if travel isn’t feasible for certain people on the team).
+There's a unique camaraderie and connection that simply can't be replicated in an online sprint.
+We highly encourage all our clients to run their idea sprints in person, or at least in a hybrid format if travel isn't feasible for certain team members.

 3. Not having too many actors at the table

-We cap our idea sprints at 20 people across four focus areas.
-This way no workstream ever has more than 5 team members (we’ve found 3-5 people on a team to be the golden number!)
+When too many people contribute, the focus and direction can easily become diluted.
+That's why we cap our idea sprints at 20 people, spread across four focus areas.
+This ensures that no workstream has more than five team members, a number we've found to be the golden ratio for team effectiveness.

 With a lean team of 3 to 5 elite players, actionable ideas and tangible solutions naturally begin to flow.
-There is far more productive discussion, and participants are far more likely to be satisfied with their final idea sprint proposals.
+The result?
+More productive discussions and a higher likelihood that participants will be satisfied with their final idea sprint proposals.

 So what is the process for an 8-hour idea sprint?

-An idea sprint is comprised of three key phases, which we will go through in-depth.
+An idea sprint is comprised of three key phases, each designed to bring you closer to actionable solutions:

 1. Understanding and prioritizing challenges